-The panel was of the view that to impose a suspension order or a striking-off order would be wholly disproportionate and would not be a reasonable response in the circumstances of your case because you have demonstrated that a conditions of practice order is workable, measurable and proportionate to address the failings highlighted in this case.
+The panel was of the view that to impose a suspension order or a striking-off order would be wholly disproportionate and would not be a reasonable response in the circumstances of your case because it has been demonstrated that a conditions of practice order is workable, measurable and proportionate to address the failings highlighted in this case.

-Accordingly, the panel determined, pursuant to Article 30(1)(c) to make a conditions of practice order for a period of six months, which will come into effect on the expiry of the current order, namely at the end of 10 January 2024.
+Accordingly, the panel determined, pursuant to Article 30(1)(c) to make a conditions of practice order for a period of nine months, which will come into effect immediately.
 It decided to impose the following conditions which it considered are appropriate and proportionate in this case:

 'For the purposes of these conditions, 'employment' and 'work' mean any paid or unpaid post in a nursing, midwifery or nursing associate role.
+Also,

-Also, 'course of study' and 'course' mean any course of educational study connected to nursing, midwifery or nursing associates.
+'course of study' and 'course' mean any course of educational study connected to nursing, midwifery or nursing associates.

-- 1. You must keep us informed about anywhere you are working by: - a.
-Telling your case officer within seven days of accepting or leaving any employment. - b.
-Giving your case officer your employer's contact details. - 2.
-You must keep us informed about anywhere you are studying by: - Telling your case officer within seven days of accepting any course of study. - b.
-Giving your case officer the name and contact details of the organisation offering that course of study. - 3.
-You must immediately give a copy of these conditions to: - a.
-Any organisation or person you work for. - b.
-Any agency you apply to or are registered with for work. - c.
-Any employers you apply to for work (at the time of application). - d.
-Any establishment you apply to (at the time of application), or with which you are already enrolled, for a course of study. - e.
-Any current or prospective patients or clients you intend to see or care for on a private basis when you are working in a self-employed capacity.
+- You must keep the NMC informed about anywhere you are working by: - Telling your case officer within seven days of accepting or leaving any employment. - Giving your case officer your employer's contact details. - You must keep the NMC informed about anywhere you are studying by: - Telling your case officer within seven days of accepting any course of study. - b) Giving your case officer the name and contact details of the organisation offering that course of study. - 3.
+You must immediately give a copy of these conditions to: - a) Any organisation or person you work for. - Any agency you apply to or are registered with for work. - Any employers you apply to for work (at the time of application). - d) Any establishment you apply to (at the time of application), or with which you are already enrolled, for a course of study. - e) Any current or prospective patients or clients you intend to see or care for on a private basis when you are working in a self-employed capacity - 4.
+You must tell your case officer, within seven days of your becoming aware of: - a) Any clinical incident you are involved in. - b) Any investigation started against you.

-- 4. You must tell your case officer, within seven days of your becoming aware of: - a.
-Any clinical incident you are involved in. - b.
-Any investigation started against you. - c.
-Any disciplinary proceedings taken against you. - 5.
-You must allow your case officer to share, as necessary, details about your performance, your compliance with and / or progress under these conditions with: - a.
-Any current or future employer. - b.
-Any educational establishment. - c.
-Any other person(s) involved in your retraining and/or supervision required by these conditions. - 6.
-You must limit your nursing practice to your field of nursing, Adult Nursing, with a single employer and not undertake bank or agency work. - 7.
-You must ensure that you are indirectly supervised when you are working.
-This indirect supervision must consist of: - Having access to advice and support from a registered nurse, either remotely or in person. - Monthly meetings with your line manager, mentor or supervisor to discuss your clinical caseload. - 8.
-You must obtain a report from your line manager, mentor or supervisor and these are to be sent your case officer every two months.
-This report must detail your clinical performance and compliance with these conditions.
+- c) Any disciplinary proceedings taken against you. - 5.
+You must allow your case officer to share, as necessary, details about your performance, your compliance with and / or progress under these conditions with: - a) Any current or future employer. - b) Any educational establishment. - Any other person(s) involved in your retraining and/or supervision required by these conditions. - You must limit your nursing practice to your field of nursing.
+Adult Nursing, with a single employer and not undertake bank or agency work. - 7.
+You must ensure that you are supervised at all times you are working.
+Your supervision must consist of: - Working at all times on the same shift, but not always directly observed by a registered nurse of Band 6 or above. - 8.
+Until you are signed off by your supervisor as competent to do so, you must not prepare or administer medication unless supervised by your supervisor (except in life threatening emergencies).
+This supervision must consist of: - Direct observation. - 9.
+You must work with your supervisor to create a personal development plan (PDP).
+Your PDP must address the concerns about administration of medications.
+You must: - a.
+Send your case officer a copy of your PDP within a month of commencing employment. - b.
+Meet with your supervisor at least every two weeks to discuss your progress towards achieving the aims set out in your PDP.